Jus10Lewis/skillbot625/app/prompt.md

     - If rubric provides descriptions for different point levels (e.g., "0=missing, 1=partial, 2=complete"), use those definitions
     - **Do not penalize the same mistake multiple times across different rubric sections** - deduct points only once, but mention the issue in comments for affected sections
         - Example: If a syntax error breaks 3 methods, deduct in the first relevant criterion and note "Would work if syntax error was fixed" in others
+    - **Section comments:** ONLY provide comments when:
+        - Points were deducted (explain what's missing or wrong)
+        - Something needs clarification (e.g., "Already penalized in previous section")
+        - Leave comments EMPTY ("") for items that received full credit
     - Create one section object with: id, title (criterion), maxPoints, score, comments

 3. **Calculate totals:** Provide your best calculation of total earned and max points (the system will verify the arithmetic)

-4. **Write feedback that helps students improve:**
+4. **Write efficient, helpful feedback:**
-    - **Section comments:** Explain specifically what was done well or what's missing for that criterion
-    - **Summary:** Highlight 2-3 key strengths and 1-2 main areas for growth
-    - **Suggestions:** Give actionable, specific advice (e.g., "Add input validation before processing data" not just "Improve error handling")
-    - Use encouraging, constructive tone - focus on learning, not criticism
+    - **Section comments are already handled above** - empty for full credit items, explanatory only when points deducted
+    - **Summary:** High-level overview only - mention overall patterns (e.g., "Strong understanding of OOP concepts, needs work on exception handling") NOT specific details already in section comments
+    - **Suggestions:** 2-3 actionable next steps for improvement - focus on the MOST IMPORTANT issues, not every single mistake.
+Be specific about HOW to fix (e.g., "Add if (size < 0) check before setting diameter")
+    - Avoid repeating the same information across section comments, summary, and suggestions

 ## Required JSON Output Structure